vmodamio/typewrt_v1/README.md

 with a laptop charger (more later on the USB connector), and couldn't find a good replacement for it.
 So the machine is feed now with a 8000 mAh.

+Inside the enclosure there is, side by side, the Radxa SBC and a battery controller, model raspberry Pijuice.
+The USB-C connector is powering the UPS (Pijuice board).
+This little board is programable.
+The little power button in the display lid is programed to deliver power to the SBC rails when clicked, but also to software power-down the computer when holding it for more than 3 seconds.

+Other than that, this Pijuice consumes almost nothing when in deep-sleep, and the battery holds for 3-4 months when you leave the machine powered off on the shelf.

 ### Enclosure
 Design, ergonomics, 3D print, gluing, annealing... inserts, rubber pads, screws visibility.
+This was probably one of the funniest and most rewarding parts of the project.
+It took me few iterations to get my final design.
+Starting from the keyboard plate, placed with an angle of 6 degree.
+Everything revolved around it.
+The design is made to hide the screws (inserted from the bottom).
+I wanted a clean design, functional and very minimalist.
+The enclosure have a lower body and a display lid, tilted 30 degree.
+If you were typing seated at the right height, with your hands parallel to the keyboard and the wrists slightly elevated (and if you are between 1.70 and 1.80 height hahah), I think that would be the minimum angle you would like to have ergonomically wise.

+The enclosure is 3D printed with PLA and 100% infill.
+And it is printed in two parts (didnt fit in my printer).
+Later, those parts are plastic welded with an organic solvent.
+That, after many tries with many different glues and solvents resulted in the best joint.

+The glued parts were later annealed in the oven at 90 Celsius for about an hour.
+This fuses the layers and produces a harder piece.
+But the main reason I wanted this done was because the final part would whistand more temperature than a normal PLA.
+In order to bake the parts in the oven, I used a big tray, where I covered the parts with very fine salt.
+I used about 8 liter of common salt, that I processed in an old blender to make it finer.
+Took me many attempts, after I nailed the way of dusting with the salt and compacting the whole thing, but finally, the parts came with absolutely no deformation or shrink from the oven.
+The parts were later sanded and painted.

+I tried to print it in ASA, and PC, but they always came with a minimum warp no matter the care I put.
+PLA is so forgiving and precise that everything fits nicely.
+I even reduced the tolerances from 0.15 mm I had to 0.07 mm.